 We pushed on towards Golden CO to the Colorado Railroad Museum for our first stop.
 We figured the kids would need a break after being stuck in the car for 16 hours or so:

 While the place is a lot smaller than the Museum of Transportation in St. Louis, it was still a pretty neat place to kill a few hours.
 One of the neater attractions is that they have a functioning galloping goose that you can ride around the for a few bucks.
 It was interesting to hear this thing take off and row through the gears:

 After the museum, we goofed around the Denver area for a bit trying to let my wife’s migraine pass and kill some time as we were too early to check into the hotel we were staying at.
 I worked on wearing the kids out at a local playground for a bit, then we loaded up to start climbing the hill up to the Eisenhower tunnel.
 The Merc did surprisingly well as it was able to hold 50-55 mph (and better at times) all the way up the hill.
 I will admit at times it was in 3rd and hammered to the floor.

-We made it to our hotel in Silverthorne CO and promptly crashed for the night.
-Other than wandering around for a bit to wear the kids out a bit more (endless energy from them!) this was all of the more of the mountains we would see today:
+We made it to our hotel in Silverthorne, CO and promptly crashed for the night.
+Other than wandering around for a bit to wear the kids out a bit more (endless energy from them!) this was all of the mountains we would see today:

 Slide show from the day (Click Me!)